PinMeTo/documentation/docs/locations-v2.md

 ## Fetch one location

-If you have your access token you can get information about one location
+If you have your access token, you can get information about one location

 #### Endpoint GET: `/v2/<<account_id>>/locations/YOUR_STORE_ID`